radiodee1/awesome-chatbot/OLD-README.md

 * `babi` This is for babi question answering.
 * `seq_2_seq` This is for a rnn based sequence to sequence model.
 * `transformer` This is for the 'transformer' based chat bot model.
-* `torch_t2t` This experimental directory is for a transformer model written in pytorch.
-A working model for the chatbot task has not been developed using this code.
-* `docker` This folder has scripts for generating docker containers for the project.
-This was a programming experiment and code from this directory is not used in any of the final installed models.
-* `virtualenv` This folder has scripts for working with virtual environments.
-Some of the scipts are more like templates than working programs.
-* `vis` This folder has some code that helps visualize data from the transrormer model and the gpt2 model.

 Description of the individual setup scripts is included below.
 # Suggested Reading - Acknowledgements